50 Shades of Orange in Monument Valley

 With such an unobstructed view, you can probably see your dog running for days.
 Those tall mountains on the horizon are perhaps the Rocky Mountains in Colorado.

-Hotel with million-dollar view on Monument Valley.
+Hotel with a million-dollar view of Monument Valley.

-Russian Thistle is an invasive species from Ural plaines (Russia) that has become a symbol of the American Southwest.
+Russian Thistle is an invasive species from Ural Plains (Russia) that has become a symbol of the American Southwest.
 It first appeared in South Dakota in the 19th century, and since then has been a huge headache for American farmers.
-It believed to have been brought to the US by Ukrainian farmers.
+It is believed to have been brought to the US by Ukrainian farmers.

-Sunset over Monument Valley is gorgeous.
+The sunset over Monument Valley is gorgeous.

 When to go